abhinay-techx/Testing_repo/README.md

-# hello-world
+# Hello-world
-Hello World repository for Git tutorial
+Hello World repository for Git Testing.

-This is an example repository for the Git tutoial on https://www.w3schools.com
+This is an example repository for the git practice and trials.

-This repository is built step by step in the tutorial.

-It now includes steps for github.

-Focus on git pull.

-Updated using update-readme branch.
+This repository can be used to conduct learn, explore,experiment with git commands.~~~~